 The City of Brecksville will remove trees from the tree lawn area that have caused damage to the public sidewalk.

 When engaging the services of a tree removal service or landscaper, the company should dispose of the trees or the homeowner is responsible.
 Trees or limbs 3" in diameter or less must be cut in lengths of 6' maximum and bundled without roots.
 Tie bundles securely at each end with twine only.
-Limbs or tree parts 4" to 6" diameter may be placed out singularly and not bundled, but stacked neatly.
+Logs 4" to 6" diameter may be placed out singularly and not bundled, but stacked neatly.

 Yardwaste - Yardwaste is grass cuttings, bushes, shrub and tree branch prunings, left over leaves or weeds from the previous fall, or an occasional small tree that is cut up and tied in 6' bundles not to exceed 50 pounds each.
 Grass cuttings, leaves, weeds and twigs must be placed in biodegradable yardwaste, 30-gal paper bags only.
 No other material or container will be accepted.
 Grass/leaf bags will be collected for recycling on your regular rubbish day from March to October.
 Please check the City Calendar for the correct dates.